legonerd666/LuaBasics/README.md

 # LuaBasics

-A repo to hold the files for practicing the basics of Lua
+A repo to hold the files for practicing the basics of Lua.